 Frequent cruisers have heard them all.
 Those pesky little fibs that spread throughout social media.
 Yes, we are talking about cruise myths.
-When you tell someone who has never cruised before that you are a cruise addict, they are quick to cite some alternative fact about cruising.
+When you tell someone who has never cruised before that you are a cruise addict, they are quick to cite some alternative facts about cruising.
 Oh yes, there is even fake news about cruising.
-For those travelers skeptical about taking their first cruise, we debunk the top 10 cruise myths.
+For those travelers who are skeptical about taking their first cruise, we debunk the top 10 cruise myths.

 Top 10 Cruise Myths Debunked